jetty/jetty.project/jetty-distribution/src/main/resources/README.txt

 ==================

-This is the jetty-distribution module from Jetty @ eclipse project is based on the Jetty modules from eclipse plus dependencies that have been through the eclipse IP process and conditioning.
+This is the jetty-distribution module from Jetty @ eclipse project and is based on the Jetty modules from eclipse plus dependencies that have been through the eclipse IP process and conditioning.

-This distribution and it's dependencies are  provided under the terms and conditions of the Eclipse Foundation Software User Agreement unless otherwise specified.
+This distribution and its dependencies are provided under the terms and conditions of the Eclipse Foundation Software User Agreement unless otherwise specified.